NYU Paris Faculty

-Previously to coming to NYU-Paris, he was a Research Fellow at the Centre Interdisciplinaire pour la Recherche Comparative en Sciences Sociales (2007-2009) where he worked on a series of European Commission research projects (Framework 7) concerning sustainable diversity, secularism and the return of religion, and collective
+Previous to coming to NYU-Paris, he was a Research Fellow at the Centre Interdisciplinaire pour la Recherche Comparative en Sciences Sociales (2007-2009) where he worked on a series of European Commission research projects (Framework 7) concerning sustainable diversity, the future of the social sciences, and collective memory.

-Recent monographs and edited volumes include: Durkheim and Violence (Blackwell, 2010), Social Memory and Hypermodernity (Blackwell, 2012, with Éric Brian and Marie Jaisson), and Nouveaux visages du religieux dans un monde sécularisé (Karthala, 2015, with Lionel Obadia).
+Selected monographs and edited volumes include: Durkheim and Violence (Blackwell, 2010), Social Memory and Hypermodernity (Blackwell, 2012, with Éric Brian and Marie Jaisson), and Nouveaux visages du religieux dans un monde sécularisé (Karthala, 2015, with Lionel Obadia).

-At NYU-Paris, he teaches “Social Foundations I & II,” the “Global Media Seminar: Media, Culture, and Politics in France,” and “What is Technology; Critical Approaches to ‘Man,’ Machines, and Material Culture.”
-His current research project attempts to lay the foundations for the “Buddhist Turn in Critical Theory” and recasts notions of “impermanence,” “no-self,” and “no-thing” against the backdrop of continental philosophy and psychoanalysis.
+At NYU-Paris, he teaches the “Global Media Seminar: Media, Culture, and Politics in France” and “What is Technology; Critical Approaches to ‘Man,’ Machines, and Material Culture.”
+He is also the Faculty Sponsor for NYU-Paris’ Poetry Workshop.

 After a degree in German and a degree in Language Sciences, Cécile Petit turned to teaching French as a Foreign Language (FLE) and obtained a University Diploma in Language Didactics and a Master 2 in French Didactics Research. and Languages at the Sorbonne Nouvelle.